Williloo/sus1531/README.md

   </tr>
 </table>

+### 🦆 3.6.
+Planning for the next problems to solve

+Software development is an iterative process - we're never truly finished.
+As we complete the development and testing of one feature, we're often then trying to understand the requirements and needs of our users to design the next set of features in our product.

+For iteration 1 you are going to produce a short report in `planning.pdf` and place it in the repository.
+The contents of this report will be a simplified approach to understanding user problems, and developing requirements.

+N.B.
+If you don't know how to produce a PDF, you can easily make one in Google docs and then export to PDF.

+We have opted not to provide you with a sample structure - because we're not interested in any rigid structure.
+Structure it however you best see fit, as we will be marking content.

+#### [Requirements] Elicitation

+Find 2-3 people to interview as target users.
+Target users are people who currently use a tool like Toohak, or intend to and are not current or former 1531 students.
+Record their name and email address.
+You must not interview members of your project group.

+Develop a series of questions (at least 4) to ask these target users to understand what *problems* (not solutions) they might have with quiz tools that are currently unsolved by Toohak.
+Give these questions to your target users and record their answers.

+Once you have done this, think about how you would solve the target users' problem(s) and write down a brief description of a proposed solution.

+#### [Requirements] Analysis & Specification - Use Cases

+Once you've elicited this information, it's time to consolidate it.

+Take the responses from the elicitation step and express these requirements as **user stories** (at least 3).
+Document these user stories.
+For each user story, add user acceptance criteria as notes so that you have a clear definition of when a story has been completed.

+Once the user stories have been documented, generate at least ONE use case that attempts to describe a solution that satifies some of or all the elicited requirements.
+You can generate a visual diagram or a more written-recipe style, as per lectures.

+#### [Requirements] Validation

+With your completed use case work, reach out to the 2-3 people you interviewed originally and inquire as to the extent to which these use cases would adequately describe the problem they're trying to solve.
+Ask them for a comment on this, and record their comments in the PDF.

-### 🐶 3.6.
+### 🐶 3.7.
 Authorisation

 Elements of securely storing passwords and other tricky authorisation methods are not required for iteration 1.
 You can simply store passwords plainly, and use the user ID to identify each user.
 We will discuss ways to improve the quality and methods of these capabilities in the later iterations.

-Note that the `authUserId` variable is simply the user ID of the user who is making the function call.
+Note that the `userId` variable is simply the user ID of the user who is making the function call.
 For example,
 * A user registers an account with Toohak and is assigned some integer ID, e.g. `42` as their user ID.
-* When they make subsequent calls to functions, their user ID - in this case, `42` - is passed in as the `authUserId` argument.
+* When they make subsequent calls to functions, their user ID - in this case, `42` - is passed in as the `userId` argument.

-Since `authUserId` refers to the user ID of the user calling the functions, you do NOT need to store separate user IDs (e.g. a uId or userId + a authUserId) to identify each user in your data structure - you only need to store one user ID.
-How you name this user ID property in your data structure is up to you.

-### 🐶 3.7.
+### 🐶 3.8.
 Working in parallel

 This iteration provides challenges for many groups when it comes to working in parallel.
 Your group's initial reaction will be that you need to complete registration before you can complete quiz creation, and then quiz creation must be done before you update a quiz name, etc.